 If you need help with this, read about our worry free compliance services to see how we can minimize your stress and help keep you in good standing.

 An Arkansas CGS validates that the business is in existence and in good standing with Arkansas’s SOS as of a certain date.
-It also certifies that your business has complied with all relevant laws, paid all fees and taxes, and filed all documents, annual reports, and tax forms.
+It also certifies that your business has complied with all relevant laws, paid all fees and taxes, and filed all documents, Arkansas annual report, and tax forms.
 A CGS is essential if you want to expand operations into other states.
 It shows that your company’s operations haven’t been suspended in the state where it was first organized.

 The certificate contains the following details: